gabeperez/ph-text-editor/README.md

 # PH Text Editor

 ## Description
-PH Text Formatter is a Chrome extension designed to enhance the commenting experience on Product Hunt.
+PH Text Editor is a Chrome extension designed to enhance the commenting experience on Product Hunt.
 This extension provides a formatting toolbar for comments, allowing users to easily add bold, italic, strikethrough, links, and images to their text.

 ## Features
 - **Floating Toolbar:** A convenient formatting toolbar appears when focusing on comment boxes.